stevederico/SDStockKit/README.md

 # SDStockKit

-`SDStockKit` is a simple framework for interacting with Yahoo's Finance API.
+Getting a stock price shouldn't be hard. `SDStockKit` is a simple framework for interacting with Yahoo's Finance API.

 ## Demo